 From castings of cannons and wood-burning stoves to electro-hydraulic control systems.

-The foundry tradition in Olsberg’s family of owners dates back to the 30 Years War in the 17th century and the arrival of valons to Sweden and has since been passed on in the family.
+The foundry tradition in Olsbergs’ dates back to the 30 Years War in the 17th century and the arrival of valons to Sweden and has since been passed on in the Henriksson family until the take-over by Hiab in 2022.
 In year 1906 foundry man Emil Henriksson bought a plot of land that was parcelled off from the soldier’s kroft called Olsbergs in the industrial community Bruzaholm in the municipality of Eksjö.
 He built a foundry there named Olsbergs Gjuteri.

 Olsbergs Gjuteri was a traditional foundry at that time and produced a variety of castings such as wood-burning stoves, cooking pots and watering troughs to meet the needs of the surrounding country side.